 Euthanasia and assisted suicide been legal in Luxembourg since 2009.
 The person requesting euthanasia or assisted suicide must have a serious, incurable and irreversible affliction which leads to unbearable physical or mental suffering.

-The fifth biennial report by the National Commission for Control and Evaluation covering 2017-2018 was published in May 2019.
+The sixth biennial report by the National Commission for Control and Evaluation covering 2019-2020 was published in March 2021.

-There were 71 cases between 2009 and 2018, all euthanasia by lethal injection except for two cases (one in 2016 and one in 2018) of assisted suicide by oral ingestion of a barbiturate.
-The number of cases per year has ranged between 7 and 11 since 2012.
+Most cases involved euthanasia by lethal injection except for two cases (one in 2016, one in 2018 and two in 2020) of assisted suicide by oral ingestion of a barbiturate.

 The law requires that the person have unbearable suffering that cannot be relieved.
 This is assessed largely on a subjective basis:

 “In most cases, many types of suffering, both physical and mental were present simultaneously.
 Sufferings have all been described as constant, unbearable and without prospect of improvement.